Johnny Paul Penry: Subsequent legal proceedings

 In 2002, Polk County district judge Elizabeth Coker removed his longtime defense attorney, John Wright, from his case.
 Coker ruled that Wright's continued work on the case might represent a conflict of interest if Penry were to advance an argument of ineffective legal counsel.
 The judge had previously declared Penry competent to stand trial, but she questioned whether he was able to comprehend an affidavit he signed that said he wanted Wright to continue to represent him.

 Coker appointed Stephen C. Taylor to replace Wright as Penry's defense attorney.
 Prosecutors had earlier consulted with Taylor about how to present arguments that Penry was competent to stand trial.
 Coker's ruling was criticized by legal ethics expert Stephen Gillers, who said, "This is imaginary law.
 This is not real-world law.
 This is Alice in Wonderland law."
 Wright later returned as Penry's attorney.

 In October 2005, Penry's third death sentence was overturned by the Texas Court of Criminal Appeals on the grounds that the jury may not have adequately considered Penry's claims of mental impairment.
 In the summer of 2006, the U.S. Supreme Court refused to reinstate that sentence.

 Wright said that Penry's IQ was between 50 and 60; an IQ of 70 is used as the threshold for intellectual impairment.
 Prosecutors remained convinced that Penry was not intellectually impaired, pointing to two television interview clips that had been shown at one of his trials.
 Prosecutor William Hon said that Penry spoke normally on one tape but "like Elmer Fudd" on the other.
 "It was the most contrived performance you've ever seen in your life," Hon said.
-He said that Penry was a sociopath and that he had only been sent to a home for the intellectually disabled because he had been such an uncontrollable child.
+He said that Penry was a sociopath and that he had only been sent to a home for the intellectually disabled since he had been such an uncontrollable child.